-Those of us who find ourselves experiencing chronic debt problems often share similar behaviors and financial habits.
-If you catch them early enough, you can avoid trouble.
-But even if you’re already in the red, recognizing and adjusting these behaviors can help you get back on track.
+And even if you’re already in the red, recognizing and adjusting these bad money habits can help you get back on track.

-According to data compiled through the U.S Census Bureau and the Federal Reserve, average household credit card debt in 2014 was a whopping $15,191, with Americans owing more than $854 billion to their credit card providers altogether.
-It’s a set of consistent habits that sets those prone to debt apart from those who stay in the black.
-By watching out for the following behaviors, you might be able to stop some of those bad habits in their tracks and reassess the way you think about and approach debt.
+Often, it’s a set of consistent habits that sets those prone to debt apart from those who stay in the black.
+By watching out for these behaviors, you can stop some of those bad habits and reassess the way you think about and approach debt.

 1. Impulse Buying

-Those who are constantly in debt are often the type to snatch up something whether it’s on sale or not – even if the purchase wasn’t exactly planned.
-However, impulse buying can lead to a series of dangerous spending behaviors:
+Are you the type to snatch up something whether it’s on sale or not, even if you didn’t plan the purchase?
+That kind of impulse buying can lead to a series of unsound spending behaviors, such as:

 - Justifying Unplanned and Poor Purchasing Decisions.
-By justifying a “need” for an expensive bag or new gadget, you allow yourself to overspend and find reasons why it makes sense.
+It’s easy to convince yourself you need an expensive bag or new gadget and allow yourself to overspend by finding reasons it makes sense.

 - Losing Track of Your Budget.
-Even the most diligent budgeter can mess up every now and again.
-However, impulse spending causes you to lose sight of your budget and your financial goals: When you decide your budget is already blown, you might just keep swiping that card – and that’s a slippery slope.
+Even the most diligent budgeter can mess up now and again.
+But impulse spending causes you to lose sight of your budget and financial goals.
+And when you decide you’ve already blown your budget, sometimes, you just keep swiping that card, which is a slippery slope.

-While an impulse buy here or there may not leave a lasting impression on your finances, making it a habit can seriously derail your goals.
+While an impulse buy here or there doesn’t usually leave a lasting impression on your finances, making it a habit can seriously derail your goals.
 Develop a plan that helps you cope with that irritating itch to spend without thinking.

 2. Using Credit Cards for the Points

 Not all rewards credit cards are evil.
-In fact, when used responsibly, some definitely have their place in your wallet.
-However, there’s a reason credit card companies offer those rewards, and it’s definitely not out of the goodness of their hearts.
-Rewards encourage you to spend more, plain and simple.
+When used responsibly, some have their place in your wallet.
+But there’s a reason credit card companies offer those rewards, and it’s not out of generosity.
+Rewards encourage you to spend more.

-If you find yourself in credit card debt, look into moving your balance to a card with a lower APR.
-Thi will help to reduce the amount you’re paying in interest each month.
+If you find yourself in credit card debt, move your balance to a card with a lower APR.
+It can help reduce the amount you’re paying in interest each month.